riot/riot.github.io/documentation.md

 ### Boolean attributes

 W3C states that a boolean property is true if the attribute is present — even if the value is empty or false.
-Riot.js automatically fixes this behaviour when using expressions.
+Riot.js automatically fixes this behavior when using expressions.

 Boolean attributes (checked, selected, etc.) are ignored when the expression value is falsy: